Criminal Law Section

 Upcoming Criminal Law Section Webinars

-This program offers 1 hour participatory MCLE Credit and 1 hour legal specialization credit in the area of Criminal Law.
+This program offers 1 hour participatory MCLE credit, including 1 hour Legal Specialization in Bankruptcy.
 You must register in advance in order to participate.

 6 Hours of Self-Study CLE in the Specialty Areas -- Complimentary for Members of the Criminal Law Section!